Face/Off: Production

 Johnny Depp wanted to play Sean Archer but passed on the role after reading the script.
 John Woo instead hired John Travolta and Nicolas Cage to play those characters.
 Michael Douglas served as an executive producer.
 Werb and Colleary have cited White Heat (1949) as an influence on the plot.
+In preparation, Woo watched Seconds (1966) directed by John Frankenheimer.
 With an $80 million production budget, Face/Off made heavy use of action set pieces including several violent shootouts and a boat chase filmed in the Los Angeles area.
 The boat scene at the end of the film was shot in San Pedro.
 Calling the brothers Castor and Pollux is a reference to Greek mythology; Castor and Pollux are the twins transformed by the ancient Greek god Zeus into the constellation Gemini.

 Music

 The Face/Off soundtrack was released by Hollywood Records on July 1, 1997, the week following the film's release.
-This was the first film to be composed by John Powell.
+This was the first film to be composed by John Powell and the score was produced by Hans Zimmer.

 Several pieces of music and songs were used in the film but not included in the soundtrack.
 These include: